Harj Narulla and Tim Cooke-Hurle have acted as counsel in...Read more

 Further details of Tim’s environmental, climate change and business and human rights law are available under the tabs below.
 He is well versed in climate science and law, and often works on climate issues involving elements of corporate responsibility or human rights.
-Tim is recognised as an expert on the law of business and human rights in Chambers & Partners Global legal directory.
+Tim is recognised as an expert on the law of business and human rights in Chambers & Partners Global legal directory, where he is ranked as a Global Market Leader in business and human rights law.
 His work often applies the United Nations Guiding Principles on Business and Human Rights (UNGPs) and the OECD Guidelines for Multinational Enterprises, the two key international standards now at the forefront of establishing corporate responsibility in the context of the climate and biodiversity emergencies.

 In his civil practice, Tim has particular experience in multiparty and group actions, having assisted in several very large group action claims in the UK civil courts.
 He is also instructed in a number of multi-party product liability claims.